Debt Management and Your Credit Score

 man looking at his credit score while having a coffee

-Having a poor credit rating can be frustrating as it severely restricts your access to certain financial products and forces you to accept higher rates of interest for the products you are accepted for.
+Having a bad credit rating can be frustrating as it severely restricts your access to certain financial products and forces you to accept higher rates of interest for the products you are accepted for.

 What is my Credit Report?

-If you have a low credit score or a bad history of credit, then loans, credit cards and mortgages offered at inviting rates by mainstream lenders may not be available to you.
+If you have a low credit score or a bad history of credit, then loans, credit cards and mortgages offered at lower rates by mainstream lenders may not be available to you.
 However, instead of just accepting that as the way things are for you, there are a number of things you can do to boost your credit rating.

 Check Your Personal Details